ZEENA Art

 SUPPORT FOR WORKS IN PROGRESS

-Her livelihood and funding for current audio-visual projects rely solely on commissioned work, teaching, lecturing, performing, and fan-based support of her creative work, as well as donations from private patrons and sponsors.
+Her livelihood and funding for creative projects rely solely on commissioned artwork, teaching and lecturing engagements, performances and purchases of her products and music, as well as from donations from private patrons and sponsors.

-If you would like to pledge your support towards the production costs involved in current works in progress, please use the PayPal donation button below.
+If you would like to pledge your support towards the production costs of current works in progress, please use the PayPal donation button at the top of page.

 Thank you for your support of Zeena's work!